Routes and waypoints can be edited both here and graphically on the Navigate tab. The following settings are available for routes and waypoints.

 - Speed Limit Delta: (Only SEAiq Pilot) Own-Ship must exceed the speed limit by at least this amount for the speed limit alarm to fire.
 This can be used to allow for variability in sensor readings.

-- Planned Speed: (Only SEAiq Pilot) When Enable Planned Speed is turned on, this speed will be used for planning (ETA, TTG, meeting points) for Own-Ship on the current route.
-The current speed will be used on the current route segment, but the planned speed will be used for future segments (unless the segment has a lower speed limit).
+- Planned Speed: (Only SEAiq Pilot) When Enable Planned Speed is turned on, this speed will be used for planning purposes for Own-Ship on the current route.

 - Routes: Select to view and edit all routes.